 In the beginning, there was a void, and out of the void came three beings known as the Pravashen.
-Many mythologies start the universe with an empty void that the oldest gods come out of.
-You can see this in Greek mythology with Gaia emerging from chaos and in Aztec mythos, where one kind of split God appears out of nothing.
+Many mythologies start the universe with an empty void from which the oldest gods come.
+You can see this in Greek mythology with Gaia emerging from chaos and Aztec mythos, where one kind of split God appears out of nothing.

 Ancient Greece begins in the year 1200 B.C. and ends in the year 146 B.C..
 It is founded in southeastern Europe, near the Mediterranean Sea and the Aegean Sea.
 This area included a large peninsula and many small islands.
 The Greek civilization was born and developed.
 This civilization was made up of a lot of cities called Polis.
 The most powerful were Sparta and Athens.
 Its polis governed itself and was independent of the rest.

-Although many times war was declared on each other, and sometimes they even allied with one other polis to go against the third.
+Although the war was often declared on each other, they sometimes even allied with one other polis to go against the third.
 Women, slaves, and foreigners were not considered free citizens in ancient Greece.
 Only the men born in the polis were free citizens.

 Only they could debate laws, norms, and everything important to the city.
 They did it in the Agora, a Plaza in the polis.
 The decisions were made by voting, and that is why it is said that the ancient Greeks were the inventors of democracy.
 The system of government that we currently have in most countries.
 The Greeks thought a lot and wanted many things about their surroundings.